 But the R nineT Racer was withdrawn after 2019 (so never got the 2021 refresh) as sales were poor.
 Those after an R nineT opted for other models, and those after a sportbike opted for the S 1000 RR.

 What I like about the R nineT Racer is the general design.
-I’d keep most of it, but opt for more subtle mirrors, and a higher clip-on handlebar position.
+I’d keep most of it, but get more subtle mirrors, and a higher clip-on handlebar position.
 I also do prefer the front suspension on the R nineT proper, which is fully adjustable.

 In theory, I could just buy some of those front-end fairings from the R nineT Racer and make them work on my bike.
 It’s an avenue I’ll have to explore.

 Dab Motors — BMW R nineT Enhanced Racer

 This BMW R nineT café racer design is based on the base model BMW R nineT, not the Racer, even though it’s called the “Enhanced Racer”.